 Elizabeth Olsen - Scarlet Witch

 Scarlet Witch is in a confusing position in the MCU at the moment, as Doctor Strange 2 left it unclear whether she was dead or alive.
-Either way, Wanda may need some time out of the MCU after her villainous turn to avoid destroying the impact of that movie, and Secret Wars may either come too soon for that or be the perfect opportunity to bring her back.
+Either way, Wanda may need some time out of the MCU after her villainous turn to avoid destroying the impact of that movie.
+Perhaps Secret Wars may be a possibility for Wanda, but she will likely sit out The Kang Dynasty.

 Paul Bettany - Vision